TortugaResearch/Tortuga.Data.Snowflake/Refactoring.md

 For some strange reason, Log4Net was also the root package of a dependency chain that included System.Web.
 Once removed, we also lost `HttpUtility`.

 This was replaced by `WebUtility` and `QueryHelpers` (from `Microsoft.AspNetCore.WebUtilities`).

+## Round 7 - Organizing Core

+With roughly 60 classes, the `Core` namespace is rather crowded and it's hard to see what features and subsystems are covered by it.

+Sometimes the best way to organize code is by guessing.

+1. Pick a word.
+In our first attempt, we'll choose "Chunk".
+2. Move every class that has the word in its name into a new folder.
+3. Right-click on the folder and select "Sync Namespace with Folder Structure".
+This will cause the code that uses the moved classes to be modified with a new `using` statement.
+4. Review each modified class to see if it should also be moved into the new folder.
+5. Repeat steps 3 and 4 until no further classes should be moved.
+6. Review the results for overall consistency.
+Can you describe in plain English what features the folder is responsible for?

+Our second word is "Session", which is the `SFSession` class and its dependencies.

+Next up is "ResultSet".
+Upon reviewing this, it seems that "ResultSet" is the core concept and "Chunk" refers to its implementation details.
+So we'll rename the `Chunks` folder to `ResultSets`.

+Then we go through the remaining classes to see if they are only used by classes in a particular folder.
+That's a hint suggesting they should be moved.

+The enum `SFDataType` belongs in the `Client` folder, as that's where the primary publich API for the library lives and it's needed for `SnowflakeDbParameter`.

+The file `Snowflake.cs` isn't even a class.
+It is just assembly-level attributes, so it should be moved to the root and renamed `Assembly.cs`.

+After sweeping a few more classes into `ResultSets`, we can start looking at request processing.
+This namespace will deal with constructing URLs and making outbound requests.
+Since the naming isn't as consistent as we would need for the previous strategy, we'll instead choose a cornerstone class.
+Starting with `BaseRestRequest`, we'll iteratively move classes into the new folder based on how they relate to this one.

+Since we're calling this folder `RequestProcessing`, it makes sense to rename the `ResultSets` folder to `ResponseProcessing`.
+Now we have two namespaces with clearly defined roles.

+Looking at the usage of `BaseRestRequest`, it is a base class for classes throughout the code.
+Being a more general-purpose class, we put it back and choose a different cornerstone.
+The `RestRequester` could be a better candidate.
+It is only used by `SFSession`, and that's a different concept.

+While that seems to fit, `RestRequester` only brings with it the `IRestRequester` interface.
+So we look for another candidate, `SFRestRequest`.
+This brings with it `SFStatement`.

+After sorting several more classes into the message, request, response, or session folder, we circle back to `BaseRestRequest` and once again move it into `RequestProcessing`.
+You may find yourself frequently changing your mind when trying to sort out a large namespace.
+Don't worry about it; it's just part of the process.

+In the end we came up with these file counts.

+* Core: 19
+* Messages: 28
+* RequestProcessing: 7
+* ResponseProcessing: 12
+* ResponseProcessing/Chunks: 17
+* Sessions: 12

+Where did `ResponseProcessing/Chunks` come from?
+Well at 29 files, `ResponseProcessing` started getting big again.
+And since all of the chunks code is only referenced by `SFResultSet`, it can be easily pulled into its own subsystem.

+We left the `Messages` large mainly because we rarely look at it.
+There is no code, only simple DTOs, so charting the interactions between classes isn't as necessary.